 <manifest . . . > <application . . . > <service android:name="com.example.project.SecretService" . . . > . . . </service> . . . </application> </manifest>

-packageattribute).
-The following assignment is the same as the one above:
+attribute) is appended to the string.
+The following assignment is the same as that shown above:

 <manifest package="com.example.project" . . . > <application . . . > <service android:name=".SecretService" . . . > . . . </service> . . . </application> </manifest>

-When starting a component, Android creates an instance of the named subclass.
+When starting a component, the Android system creates an instance of the named subclass.
 If a subclass isn't specified, it creates an instance of the base class.

 <intent-filter . . . > <action android:name="android.intent.action.EDIT" /> <action android:name="android.intent.action.INSERT" /> <action android:name="android.intent.action.DELETE" /> . . . </intent-filter>

-where the package name can be omitted if the resource is in the same package as the application, type is a type of resource — such as "string" or "drawable" — and name is the name that identifies the specific resource.
-For example:
+You can ommit the package name if the resource is in the same package as the application.
+The type is a type of resource, such as string or drawable, and the name is the name that identifies the specific resource.
+Here is an example:

 <activity android:icon="@drawable/smallPic" . . . >

-Values from a theme are expressed in a similar manner, but with an initial '
+The values from a theme are expressed similarly, but with an initial

-The following sections describe how some Android features are reflected in the manifest file.
+The following sections describe the way that some Android features are reflected in the manifest file.

-The core components of an application (its activities, services, and broadcast
+The core components of an application, such as its activities, services, and broadcast

 bundle of information (an